ptrstr/joker-bvx-hook/README.md

 # joker-bvx-hook
 A hook for [Jonathan Levin's Joker tool](http://newosxbook.com/tools/joker.html) to support BVX/lzfse compression

+# Deprecation notice
+Use [jtool2](http://newosxbook.com/tools/jtool.html) in favor.
+It already has support for this compression and supports more kernelcache versions.
+It was a fun (1 day) ride.

 ## Notice
 This has only been tested on Linux so you might have to do changes to build on \*OS (or others)